 - Well, it's got to be waterproof.
 That's a no-brainer.

-- It has to be detachable so I can take it with me when parking the bike.
+- It has to be easily detachable with a quick release so you can take it with you when locking the bike and nipping into stores.

 - The handlebar bag should be long lasting.